Genio Tools

 • genio-board: a tool to control the board (reset / power / download signals)

-Genio Tools v1.3.3 still supports legacy commands such as aiot-flash, but we plan to deprecate these aiot- commands in the future.
+Genio Tools v1.3.3 still support legacy commands such as aiot-flash, but we plan to deprecate these aiot- commands in the future.
 We strongly encourage all users to migrate to the new genio-flash command.

 Setup Tool Environment (Linux)